khadas/khadas_docs/linux/source/vim1/WifiApstaMode.md

 ...
 ```

-3、Whether wlan1 can be connected as a hotpot
+3、Whether wlan1 can be connected as a hotpot:

 * Name: 2.4G/`khadas_ap`, 5G/`khadas_ap_5G`